mever-team/FairBench/docs/quick.md

 ```

 The following page opens in the browser,
-and you can explore it here too:
+and you can explore it here too.
+The system
+awwma fair enough, but can you see if it's
+well-performing?
+Hint: Open the the *obtained from*
+dropdowns.

 <iframe
   src="/preview_abroca.html"